NikitOK11/Personal_Project/README.md

-# Software for IOT project personal use!
+# Software for IOT project for personal usage!